eseidel/space_traders/README.md

 * Consider up to N waypoints for trading, rather than N jumps.
 * Add logic for command ship to switch between trading and mining depending on expected profit.
+* Record trade volume on a per-market basis in pricing data.

 Exploring:
 * Explorers should explore an entire system and then go to the jump gate